Tellusant/docs/index.md

 - Allow for fast search engine / AI crawling and indexing
 - Create open access and bypass gated sites like LinkedIn and Medium

-It will include Tellusant Quick Reads, reports, white papers, and press releases; Figshare intellectual contributions such as doctoral dissertation, journal articles, and papers, our LinkedIn posts, articles, and newsletters; and more.
+It includes Tellusant Quick Reads, reports, white papers, and press releases; Figshare intellectual contributions such as doctoral dissertation, journal articles, and papers, our LinkedIn posts, articles, and newsletters; and more.

-The work to build the repository started in October 2025.

 ---------------